sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_5_ConceptsFilesAndFileBrowsers/Q_5_ConceptsFilesAndFileBrowsers_Quiz.md

 **Description**

-a) We will be using Python interpreter as Programming language Runtime tool.
+We will be using Python interpreter as Programming language Runtime tool.
 It interprets and executes Python code line by line.

-b) Terminal is used to start a program, mostly created by someone.

-c) Files and File browsers are slightly different.
-They provide interface with Operating system.

-d) All are not correct.

 ---
 ---